tuneinsight/lattigo/SECURITY.md

  4. Use the encoder method $\textsf{DecodePublic}$ with the parameter $\log_{2}(1/\epsilon)$ to decode plaintexts that will be published.

 Note that, for composability with differential privacy, the variance of the error introduced by the rounding is $\text{Var}[x - \lfloor x \cdot \epsilon \rceil / \epsilon] = \tfrac{\epsilon^2}{12}$ and therefore $\text{Var}[x -  \lfloor x/(\sigma\sqrt{12})\rceil\cdot(\sigma\sqrt{12})] = \sigma^2$.

+A second approach for IND-CPA<sup>D</sup>  secure CKKS is to use $(\delta, r)$-exact CKKS as proposed in the recent research paper [Bossuat et al.](https://eprint.iacr.org/2024/853), a version of CKKS that returns exact results on all except the least $r$ significant bits with (high) probability $\delta$, based on bounds on the noise.
+In Lattigo, we have implemented specific noise analysis for all elementary operations, including bootstrapping, based on [Bossuat et al.](https://eprint.iacr.org/2024/853).
+We offer an estimator tool that combines the bounds on basic operations to provide accurate noise estimates, even for large circuits.
+The proposed bounds have small enough failure probability for the advantage of a IND-CPA<sup>D</sup> attacker against $(\delta, r)$-exact CKKS to become smaller than $2^{−128}$, while the parameter sets needed remain practical.

+# Security of Exact Homomorphic Encryption
+In recent papers [Checri et al.](https://eprint.iacr.org/2024/116) and [Cheon et al.](https://eprint.iacr.org/2024/127), the authors revealed new passive key-recovery attacks targeting also the exact FHE cryptosystems, including BFV, BGV, and TFHE.
+They exploit imperfect correctness and show that BFV, BGV and TFHE are not protected against IND-CPA<sup>D</sup> attackers.

+## IND-CPA<sup>D</sup> Security for Exact Homomorphic Encryption
+Achieving IND-CPA<sup>D</sup> security for the exact homomorphic encryption schemes requires near-perfect correctness, meaning decryption failures must be exceptionally rare, with a probability lower than $2^{−\lambda}$, where $\lambda$ is a user-defined security parameter.
+Such failures should be so unlikely that finding one is computationally infeasible.
+For exact schemes like BFV and BGV, implemented in Lattigo, near-perfect correctness can be maintained by adjusting scheme parameters to bound decryption noise, though this comes at the cost of performance.
+The scheme must also control noise growth by limiting the number and type of operations performed at each computation level.

+# Recommendation for applicative countermeasures
+1. FHE ciphertexts are inherently malleable, and this malleability, combined with vulnerabilities such as circular security and decision-to-search attacks, can lead to key-recovery attacks.
+As a foundational principle, it’s crucial that FHE ciphertexts are transmitted only through private and authenticated channels, encapsulated within traditional cryptographic methods.
+2. Use ephemeral keys or key rotations to bound the number of availab pairss (plantext, ciphertext).
+Most of the IND-CPA<sup>D</sup> attacks require hundreds of thousands of calls to the evaluation and decryption oracles
+3. A zero-knowledge proof can be used to demonstrate both the correctness of the ciphertext and knowledge of the plaintext.
+4. Independent parties replicate the computation to ensure that the public results are correct.
+5. Circuit Privacy: Ensuring that the output of an FHE computation does not leak any secret information from the evaluator.
+6. other physical limitations: firewall, rate control, enclaves